Kristopher-Ray/polaris-us.org/content/updates/draft-statement-on-debt-ceiling-agreement-slide.md

 ---
 title: Statement on Debt Ceiling Agreement
 summary: Our nation has a debt problem fueled by out-of-control welfare programs and decades of irresponsible decisions.
 We must spend less.
-Speaker McCarthy earned some important concessions from the White House to cap Democrats’ relentless waste and transparent attempts to buy votes on the backs of American taxpayers.
+Speaker McCarthy earned some important concessions.
 image: /img/updates/img-statement-on-debt-ceiling-agreement.png
 author: POLARIS Founder, Morgan Ortagus
-date: 2023-05-28
+date: 2023-07-10
+draft: true
 categories:
    - In The Press
 ---